amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       architectures are different with different pretext tasks.

 #### self-supervised learning/combine multiple tasks
+- What Should Not Be Contrastive in Contrastive Learning
+    - arxiv 8/2020
+    - the idea is to add multiple heads in moco framework.
+The first head is teh same as usual.
+Let's say we have n type of data augmentation.
+Then, it will add extra n heads.
+Each head focuses on one type of data augmentation.
+For the i-th extra head, the possitive pairs should have the same parameters for the i-th data augmentation type.
+All other views even from the same image would be used as negative samples.
+This is similar like to ask each head to predict the parameter of one type of data augmentation.
+    - For the experiment, there is no experiment on imagenet-1k linear probe.
+      On one thing, it creates a task to predict teh ratation degree.
+On the otehr hands, it finds this algorithm works on some data set, e.g. iNat.
+      It is not working on imagenet.
 - Prototypical Contrastive Learning of Unsupervised Representations
     - arxiv 5/2020
     - key idea